This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Pinch of salt

-- In a medium-sized bowl, combine softened butter and sugar.
-Beat together on medium speed until creamy 3-5 minutes.
-Mixture should appear light and fluffy.
-Scrape down the sides of the bowl as needed.
+- In a large mixing bowl, combine the sugars, vegetable oil, eggs, molasses and vanilla extract and sour cream.
+Beat on medium speed until the well combined.
+Scrape down the bowl as needed.

-- For the frosting: Cut the butter into pieces.
+- Cut the butter into pieces.
 Using the paddle attachment, whip the butter for 3-4 minutes, scraping down the bowl occasionally.
 Beat until butter looks light in color.

 - Add the powdered sugar, one cup at a time and mix on low speed until incorporated into butter.
 The frosting will start to thicken.
 Begin to alternate adding the liquid ingredients while adding in additional powdered sugar.
 Add the cinnamon and pinch of salt last.